digitalmaster/roam-memo/README.md

 - Highlighting the text and adding ^^ on both sides of the text you want to mask.
 Example: ^^hide me^^
 - Wrapping the text with single brackets { }.
 Example: {hide me too}.

+### Cram Mode

+When you're done reviewing all due cards in a deck you can choose to continue in "Cram Mode".
+This will let you review all the cards in the deck regardless of when they are due.
+This is useful if you're studying for an exam and can't wait for the cards to become due.
+Reviewing cards in this mode do not affect spaced reptition scheduling.

 ### Keyboard Shortcuts

 | Action                | Shortcut   |